Houston Cougars men's basketball

 The Houston Cougars men's basketball team represents the University of Houston in Houston, Texas, in NCAA Division I men's basketball competition.
 They compete as members of the Big 12 Conference.
-In addition to 26 NCAA tournament appearances, the Cougars have won 22 conference championships and have had several players and a coach elected to the Basketball Hall of Fame.
+In addition to 27 NCAA tournament appearances, the Cougars have won 22 conference championships and have had three players and a coach elected to the Basketball Hall of Fame.

 History

 Early history (1945–56)

 Although the University of Houston already had a women's basketball program, the Houston Cougars men's basketball program did not begin until the 1945–46 season.
 Alden Pasche was the team's first head coach.
 In their first two seasons, the Cougars won Lone Star Conference regular-season titles and qualified for postseason play in the NAIA Men's Basketball tournaments in 1946 and 1947.
 The Cougars had an all-time NAIA tournament record of 2–2 in two years.

 During Pasche's tenure, the Cougars posted a 135–116 record.
 Under his leadership in 1950, the Cougars won the Gulf Coast Conference championship.
 Future College Basketball Hall of Fame coach Guy Lewis played for Pasche, eventually becoming an assistant coach before being handed the job upon Pasche's retirement.